 The tenure probationary period for a full-time regular faculty member shall not exceed seven years.
 If advance written agreement is reached by a faculty member, the chair or director, the dean, and the Provost, periods of leave without pay may be excluded from this seven-year period.
 Included within the tenure probationary period may be the faculty member's full-time tenured or tenure-track service at other institutions of higher learning, subject to advance written agreement.
+Time spent as lecturer or postdoctoral research fellow, as visiting, part-time, or adjunct faculty, or in other non-tenure-track positions (both academic and non-academic), whether at the University or elsewhere, shall not count as tenure probationary service unless approved by the department tenure-promotion-reappointment committee, department chair (see section D, paragraph 2), dean, and Provost and subject to advance written agreement.
 Candidates must be notified of their options during the contract negotiation process.
-Agreements for immediate tenure or for a probationary period may, at their request, receive a one-year extension of the tenure decision.
+Agreements for immediate tenure or for a probationary period of two years or less shall be reviewed in accordance with a department's regular tenure peer evaluation process.
+Leave time taken which benefits the institution as well as the individual faculty member may count as probationary period service.
+Probationary faculty who give birth, father, or adopt a child during their probationary period may, at their request, receive a one-year extension of the tenure decision.
 The request for an extension must come within two months of the birth or adoption.
 The extension will automatically be granted unless the chair or dean can document sufficient reason for denial.
 Normally, a maximum of two such extensions may be granted.
 Extension of the probationary period of a faculty member for serious illness, family tragedy or other special circumstances may be granted with the approval of the department chair, dean and Provost.